Cathy A.

 • 13.
 Tips for Creating Effective Debate

-Before diving into examples let’s recall what debate is.
+Before moving to examples let’s recall what a debate is.

 Debate Examples for Students